Isa-Ismail/SRE/README.md

 3.8 Application of approval
-The user can request for different types of approvals like certificates after graduation, vehicle pass allowance, allowance for sitting in the exam etc. After filling the given format, the Software Requirements Specification for Website of Department of ICT Page 6 request will be sent to the administrative department for verification of request.
+The user can request for different types of approvals like certificates after graduation, vehicle pass allowance, allowance for sitting in the exam etc. After filling the given format, the request will be sent to the administrative department for verification of request.
 After the verification, the user can get the response.
 Purpose: This feature makes the process more convenient, swift, and less laborious.